How to develop a data driven culture?

 Good data governance is built around 2 pillars:

-Define a frame of reference for the use and processing of data.
-Data governance must define the rules and standards that guarantee the quality, complianceGDPR), security and availability of the data (decompartmentalizing the data).
+• Define a frame of reference for data use and processing.
+Data governance must make it possible to define rules and standards to guarantee the quality, compliance (GDPR), security and availability of data (decompartmentalizing data).

 “Start small and demonstrate measurable business outcomes” Randy Bean, author of “Fail Fast, Learn Faster: Lessons in Data-Driven Leadership in an Age of Disruption, Big Data, and AI”